United States Coast Guard Ceremonial Honor Guard

 The Coast Guard Ceremonial Honor Guard represents the Commandant, the Military District of Washington and the United States Coast Guard through ceremonial operations held before world leaders and dignitaries.

-The remaining members of the Honor Guard are “first-tour” non-rated personnel (E-3) coming directly from Training Center Cape May.
-The officers and non-rates serve a two year tour of duty in the Honor Guard, while the Chief Petty
+The remaining members of the Honor Guard are “first-tour” non-rated personnel (E-2/E-3) coming directly from Training Center Cape May.
+All Honor Guard personnel serve a two-year tour of duty.

 Mission Request Form

 Honor Guardsman's Creed